-As well as being the world’s leading motorcycle producer, Honda is one of the largest car manufacturers.
-The brand continues to work independently of other car brands, apart from its Acura luxury indent sold in some markets.
+As well as the world’s leading motorcycle producer, Honda is one of the largest car manufacturers.
+The brand continues to work independently of other car brands, apart from its Acura luxury indent sold in some markets such as North America.

 Despite holding limited traction in the Aussie car market, Suzuki is a major player on the world stage.
-At one point Volkswagen held a 19.9% share of the brand (between 2009 & 2015), but Suzuki later purchased it back.
+At one point Volkswagen held a 19.9 per cent share of the brand (between 2009 & 2015), but Suzuki later purchased it back.

-Despite being owned for a short time by Japanese banks and Ford, Mazda has continued to be, for the most part, guiding its own destiny.
-At the height of Ford’s ownership in 1996 it held a 33.3% stake.
+Mazda was owned for a short time by Japanese banks and Ford, but Mazda has continued to, for the most part, guide its own destiny.
+At the height of Ford’s ownership in 1996, it held a 33.3 per cent stake.

 The prancing horse has long been known as one of the world’s most influential brands, despite never selling large volumes.
-For a significant chunk of its history, Fiat owned a 50% stake Ferrari (1969-2014) before the company eventually regained independence.
+For a significant chunk of its history, Fiat owned a 50 per cent stake Ferrari (1969-2014) before the company eventually regained independence.

 In 2016 90 per cent owner span off the iconic company, returning it to independence.